Toyota is a Great Company for a Reason

 How The Best Company Differentiate Themselves: Flow Flow Flow

 There is only one best company and it operates at Six Sigma because of the System approach.
 Toyota’s Operational Excellence is a result of the Toyota Production System.
 The best business is best because it continually strives for perfection at a rate of about one improvement idea per every person, per month.
 Toyota has not always made the best decisions but it has learned from all its decisions.
 The following list represents the reasons that Toyota is the best run company.

 Know What Your Business Is

-Toyota knows exactly what their business is.
+Subsequently Toyota knows exactly what their business is.
 They focus the whole company on making that business successful.
-They understand where they add value and what they should outsource.
+Therefore, they understand where they add value and what they should outsource.

 - Maniacal focus on Value Add

 - Use the whole company as a competitive advantage (TPS)

 - Go to the Gemba (management goes to where value is added)